Vandana Shiva: Weissberg Chair in International Studies, 2013-14

-With a bachelor’s degree in physics and a doctorate in philosophy from the University of Western Ontario, Shiva founded Navdanya, an Indian women's movement to protect the diversity and integrity of living resources, especially native seeds.
+With an M.Sc honors degree in particle physics from the University of Punjab and a doctorate in philosophy from the University of Western Ontario, Shiva founded Navdanya, an Indian women's movement to protect the diversity and integrity of living resources, especially native seeds.

 Shiva's many honors include the Right Livelihood Award, which recognizes and supports those "offering practical and exemplary answers to the most urgent challenges facing us today."
 A prolific author, her most recent books include Staying Alive (2010, South End Press) and Making Peace With The Earth (2013, Pluto Press).

 Her residency at Beloit College will bring attention to the power of activism to encourage dialogue and positive social change, with a particular focus on access, availability, and quality of our food as a human right.

 February 7 - March 28

 Monday, March 31

 12:30-1:30 pm: Faculty Forum.
 For Beloit College faculty and staff.
 Meal available beginning at 12:00.

 4:00 pm Conviviality with student poster session and Exhibit Opening.
 Wright Museum of Art Courtyard